Lachlan-Frawley/x-log/README.md

 - ```-DUSE_SYSLOG_LOG=OFF```, Enable logging to syslog
 - ```-DUSE_JOURNAL_LOG=OFF```, Enable logging to journald
 - ```-DUSE_SIGCPP=OFF```, Use Sigcpp (another of my projects) for signal management to allow automatic closure of the external control socket

-# Features I want to add
-- Log to files
-- Add instance loggers (i.e. named instances)
-- Allow adding and removing log sinks via external management
-- Add checks for exceptions and handle FATAL() macros differently if they are disabled
-- Test in more environments
-- Automated testing

 ## Syslog & Journal Logging
 Both disabled by default, enable via: